U.S. says Iran may have killed up to 1,000 protesters

 NBC News could not verify numbers of protesters killed in nationwide demonstrations that broke out on Nov.
 15 in response to a 50 percent hike in gas prices.

+"Verified video footage indicates severe violence was used against protesters, including armed members of security forces shooting from the roof of a justice department building in one city, and from helicopters in another," Bachelet said in a statement.
+"We have also received footage which appears to show security forces shooting unarmed demonstrators from behind while they were running away, and shooting others directly in the face and vital organs – in other words shooting to kill."

+Bachelet, former president of Chile, said the incidents represented "serious violations of human rights" and expressed "alarm" at what she called Iran’s lack of transparency over casualties.

-Amnesty International reported earlier this week that more than 200 people had been killed in the demonstrations and Human Rights Watch reported last month that more than 140 people had been killed.
+Amnesty International reported earlier this week that more than 200 people had been killed in the demonstrations.

 Some Iranian experts inside the U.S. government have expressed caution about reporting on the death toll in the protests.
 While not denying that hundreds may have been killed, one expert noted that early counts are often inaccurate and are prone to double-counting.
 That caution, he said, has been relayed to U.S. policymakers.